Jagestah/homegrown/week1/week-1.md

 - Recommendation: [Atom](https://atom.io/)

 ###### Join the Code-Club-Crew (C3) Slack Workspace
-In the Slack channel we have several Industry Professionals and students who can help when you get blocked or need additional clarification.
+In the Slack channel we have several industry professionals and other students who can help when you get blocked or need additional clarification.
 - [Click here to join the Workspace](https://join.slack.com/t/code-club-crew/shared_invite/enQtNDQ3ODA2NTk0MTEyLTc1ODVhYTAwMDAyMTAwODlkMDAzYzNhMjIwOTcyMzA4MTY5NjExOTA2NjJiNGEzOTA5MDNlZGJiZTBjNzAzZjE)

+### Goals of this bootcamp

 ###  Intro to DevOps Methodology